pplonski/pplonski.github.io/_posts/2019-2-1-python-and-pandas-reading-data-from-openml.md

 title: Python and Pandas reading data from OpenML
 ---

 The [Open Machine Learning](https://www.openml.org/) project is a movement to build online ecosystem for machine learning - it is free and open.
 It is huge repository of datasets that everyone can access.
 It is like [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) but modern.
-Each dataset has unique ID and can be accessed by web browser or REST API.

 Let's try to read example dataset with Python and Pandas.

 ## Python and Pandas data reading from OpenML